 Paragon Exteriors LLC’s Equipter is a dumping trailer that can be positioned directly alongside your roof where our crew is working.
 Unlike a normal dumping trailer this one is actually motorized and can be gently moved around your property without the use of a truck.
 This allows the dump trailer to be positioned closer to the roofing crew.
 Finally, once in place the Equipter can actually be raised to match the height of your roof so it’s much easier (and cleaner) for our roofing crew to throw away the old shingles.
 This greatly reduces the chance of damage occurring to your lawn or flower beds that might surround your home.

 Paragon Exteriors LLC Is A Reliable, Professional Roofing Contractor

 Paragon Exteriors LLC provides professional roofing services throughout Waukesha County and Milwaukee County.
 If you need to have your roof repaired or it’s time for replacement you can count on knowledgeable, professional service from a top-rated local company.

 Customers love the Paragon Exteriors experience because we take the stress out of your roofing project.
 We are certified installers for CertainTeed and Owens Corning roofing products so you can feel confident knowing that your roof replacement is going to be completed to the manufacturers specifications and will qualify for the full manufacturers warranty.

-With our price match guarantee, our lifetime workmanship warranty, and our dedication to excellent customer service, we’re one of the top rated roofing contractors in Wisconsin and we’re ready and waiting to serve you too.
+With our price match guarantee, our 10 year workmanship warranty, and our dedication to excellent customer service, we’re one of the top rated roofing contractors in Wisconsin and we’re ready and waiting to serve you too.

 If you’d like to schedule an estimate for your roof replacement give us a call (262) 565-8282 or fill out our contact form and we’ll get right back to you.